John Swann (pirate): History

 Swann had been captured with Culliford near Mangalore, spending four years imprisoned with him until their 1696 escape.
-In late 1698 Swann was living at Edward Welch's settlement on Ile Ste.
-Marie ("St. Mary's Island") near Madagascar with fellow Captain Robert Culliford, who is occasionally cited as a bisexual or homosexual pirate.
+In late 1698 Swann was living at Edward Welch's settlement on Île Ste.
+Marie ("St. Mary's Island") off northeastern Madagascar with fellow Captain Robert Culliford, who is occasionally cited as a bisexual or homosexual pirate.
 While there, Swann was referred to as “a great consort of Culliford’s, who lives with him.”

 Consort was the naval term for a sister ship, ship's tender, or for two allied vessels sailing the same course; there was also a custom among pirates and sailors in general called "matelotage" (from the French for "seamanship”), which was sometimes referred to as “consortship."
 Some writers argue that matelotage was effectively same-sex marriage, while others maintain it was primarily non-sexual and was more akin to a civil partnership: an agreement to share goods and wealth, survivor's benefits if one partner died, and so forth.
 Written matelotage agreements were rare, and there is no detailed information on Swann’s actual relationship with Culliford beyond that of sailing in consort and living together, and so the issue remains open.